Reveal of Inky Escape! (Craft Retreat)

 I have been itching to pull out my Martha Stewart papers that have been lurking in my stash and I really love the colors in them along with the silver foil!
 I white heat embossed the sentiment from the Brutus Monroe “Holiday Essentials” stamp set and cut it out as a banner with my scissors and popped it up over the card with foam tape.
 I finished the design with some Drip Drops from Taylored Expressions.

-And of course here’s my project for today’s challenge Day 3 ABC/Anything But a Card.
-I make these little “snowman soup” containers every year for my family and sometimes sneek in an extra “surprise” or 2 inside!
-You may have recalled these on my blog before, but they’re just recyled Crystal Light containers and they fit the hot cocoa, candy cane, marshmallows and a few chocolate kisses all in there perfectly together.
+And of course, here’s my project for today’s challenge Day 3 ABC/Anything but a Card.
+I make these little “snowman soup” containers every year for my family and sometimes sneak in an extra “surprise” or 2 inside!
+You may have recalled these on my blog before, but they’re just recycled Crystal Light containers and they fit the hot cocoa, candy cane, marshmallows and a few chocolate kisses all in there perfectly together.
 I’ve decorated them in many different ways.
 CLICK HERE to see a previous post that shows another way I’ve made them in the past.
 This time, I just made tags to attach around the containers.
 I have made another set of 3 of these containers (different images) that I will show in a future post too!

 I’ve used these adorable snowmen from Bugaboo Stamps called “Snowman Snowflakes” (right) and “Snowman Snowballs” (left).
 I colored them up with Copics and added a sentiment that was stamped at the bottom from Whimsy Stamps Holiday Mini Sentiments stamp set.

 I’ve had this “snowman soup” poem for years and years and just printed it out on my computer and attached it to the back of the containers.
 The top of the lids are also covered with pattern papers.
 P.S.
-If you haven’t tried the “Hot Cocoa Hershey Kisses”…oh my goodness they’re so good!😋
+If you haven’t tried the “Hot Cocoa Hershey Kisses”…oh my goodness they’re so good! 😋

 UPDATE: